-Including Bernie’s Book Bank in your estate plan will not only assist you in reaching and achieving your own philanthropic and charitable giving goals, but it will also allow Bernie’s Book Bank to continue its mission of increasing book ownership among under-served children throughout Chicagoland and helping them to read their way to a better life.
+Including Bernie’s Book Bank in your estate plan will not only assist you in reaching and achieving your own philanthropic and charitable giving goals, but it will also allow Bernie’s Book Bank to continue its mission of empowering children through book ownership.

 There are many charitable planned giving options available to you.
 For example, you can name Bernie’s Book Bank as a beneficiary of your last will and testament, life insurance policy, or retirement plan.
 You can also name the organization as a beneficiary of a charitable trust.
 Your attorney or financial advisor can advise you of the various types of charitable trusts and assist you in establishing a trust that is tailored to your personal needs.